 For the domestic equity program, the majority of the tracking error will come from stock selection via active management as the overall manager structure for domestic equities will not possess any significant biases in terms of investment style.
 The Domestic Equity composite will consist of two sub-composites: 1) Large-Capitalization Equity, and 2) Small-Capitalization Equity.
-Large Capitalization Equity will consist of four Core strategies: one passive, one low-tracking error active, and two low-volatility active strategies.
-Small-Capitalization Equity will consist of an actively-managed Core strategy. - 2) International Equity: International Equity consists of developed (public companies domiciled in developed market countries such as Germany, France, UK, Japan, etc.) and emerging markets (public companies domiciled in emerging market countries such as China, Brazil, Mexico, Russia, etc.) International Equity will consist of three strategies: 1) a passive Core component, 2) Active Value, and 3) Active Growth.
+Large Capitalization Equity will consist of three Core strategies: one passive, one low-tracking error active, and one low-volatility active.
+Small-Capitalization Equity will consist of an actively managed Core strategy. - 2) International Equity: International Equity consists of developed (public companies domiciled in developed market countries such as Germany, France, UK, Japan, etc.) and emerging markets (public companies domiciled in emerging market countries such as China, Brazil, Mexico, India, etc.) International Equity will consist of three strategies: 1) Passive Core, 2) Active Value, and 3) Active Growth.
 All three strategies will have exposure to both developed and emerging markets.
+Additionally, a dynamic currency hedging strategy is utilized to dynamically hedge certain developed market currency exposures within the three equity strategies.

 Private Equity: Private Equity are funds, typically illiquid investments, that directly invest in private companies, or that engage in buyouts of public companies.
 Private Equity is expected to be one of the highest returning asset classes over the long-term.
-Its role in the portfolio is to provide high return potential in order to maximize the ability of the Fund to meet its performance objectives.
+Its role in the portfolio is to provide high return potential to maximize the ability of the Fund to meet its performance objectives.

-The Private Equity program will contain manager allocations to three primary sub-categories:

-1) Buyouts, 2) Venture Capital, and 3) Debt/Special Situations.
+The Private Equity program will contain manager allocations to three primary sub-categories: 1) Buyouts, 2) Venture Capital, and 3) Distressed/Special Situations.
 These allocations will be implemented via allocation to primary and secondary fund investments and co-investment opportunities.
 The sub-allocation targets and target ranges are summarized below:

 Sub-Category Target Allocation Range

-Buyouts 60% +/- 20%
+Buyouts 70% +/- 30%

-Venture Capital 20% 0 - 30%
+Venture Capital 30% 0 - 40%

+Distressed/Special 0% 0 - 30%

+Situations